 In this walkthrough, the requirement of local storage devices is relaxed so you can get a cluster up and running

 as a “test” environment to experiment with Rook.
 A Ceph filestore OSD will be created in a

 of requiring a device.
 For production environments, you will want to follow the example in

 cluster-test.yaml in order to configure the devices instead of test directories.
 See the Ceph examples for more details.

 Deploy the Rook Operator

 cd cluster/examples/kubernetes/ceph kubectl create -f common.yaml kubectl create -f operator.yaml # verify the rook-ceph-operator is in the `Running` state before proceeding kubectl -n rook-ceph get pod

 You can also deploy the operator with the Rook Helm Chart.

 Create a Rook Ceph Cluster

-Now that the Rook operator, agent, and discover pods are running, we can create the Rook Ceph cluster.
+Now that the Rook operator is running we can create the Ceph cluster.
 For the cluster to survive reboots,

 make sure you set the